 As individualists, type 4s tend to struggle with not becoming absorbed by their own emotions.
-Be honest about your feelings with your kids in age-appropriate doses, but take care not to overwhelm them before they are able to fully understand and process your negative emotions.
+Be honest about your feelings with your kids in age-appropriate doses, but take care not to overwhelm them before they can fully understand and process your negative emotions.
 Always try to model self-control along with emotional honesty.
-It’s good for children to learn that there are a lot of emotions and it’s okay to feel them, but we don’t want to overwhelm them with our emotions and feel as if they are unsafe or should be worried.
+It’s good for children to learn that there are many emotions, and it’s okay to feel them, but we don’t want to overwhelm them with our emotions and feel as if they are unsafe or should be worried.

 3. Practice both empathy and empowerment.